SUCCESS RATES MONITOR

 A minor surgical procedure is performed where an ultrasound probe is inserted into the vagina and by the use of a needle the follicles are aspirated.
-The embryologist receives the eggs in the follicular fluid and identifies and separates the oocytes.
+Our PhD embryologist receives the eggs in the follicular fluid and identifies and separates the oocytes.

 During the surgical portion of the procedure, we strive to make patients experiences as pleasant as possible.
 Usually patients leave the office within one to two hours following egg retrieval and are prescribed pain medicine to deal with the mild discomfort associated with the egg retrieval process.
 Postoperatively, we keep in telephone contact with patients to make sure they are doing well.
 Dr. Kustin is available by telephone on a 24-hour basis should patients need his advice postoperatively.